aces/Loris/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/Ubuntu/README.md

 # Installing LORIS In-Depth

-This guide assumes an installation on an Ubuntu server.
+This guide describes LORIS installation on an Ubuntu (or Debian based) server.

-If you are using CentOS, please visit the CentOS installation guide for instructions on installation.
+If you are using CentOS, please visit the [CentOS installation guide](../CentOS/README.md) to get the appropriate instructions.

-When you've completed this guide, you should be able to load and log into LORIS in your browser.
+Once you have finished this guide, you should be able to log into LORIS in a web browser.
 Further setup to customize LORIS for your project will be required after that.
-Please visit
-[the Setup page](https://github.com/aces/Loris/wiki/Setup) in order to complete the setup for LORIS.
+To do so, please visit the [setup page](https://github.com/aces/Loris/wiki/Setup).

 ## Prequisities